-- A. (X) oral or written warning; - B. (\underline{X}) suspension or termination/ cancellation of the Board's contract with the third-party vendor or contractor; - C. (X) mandatory monitoring of the third party while on school property and/or while working/interacting with students; - D. (\underline{X}) restriction/prohibition on the third party's ability to be on school property; and - E. (\underline{X}) any combination of the same.
+- A. oral or written warning; - B. suspension or termination/ cancellation of the Board's contract with the Third Partythird-party vendor or contractor; - C. mandatory monitoring of the Third Party third party while on school property and/or while working/interacting with students; - D. restriction/prohibition on the Third Party's third party's ability to be on school property; and - E. any combination of the same.

-If the decision-maker(s) determines the third party Respondent is responsible for violating this policy (i.e., engaging in Sexual Harassment), the decision-maker(s) will recommend appropriate remedies, including imposition of sanctions.
+If the decision-maker(s) determines the Third Party third party Respondent is responsible for violating this policy (i.e., engaging in Sexual Harassment), the decision-maker(s) will recommend appropriate remedies, including imposition of sanctions.
 The Title IX Coordinator will notify the Superintendent of the recommended remedies, so appropriate action can be taken.